SystemsApproach/5G/primer.rst

        not describe it because the approach is not applicable to 5G.

-The use of OFDMA naturally leads to conceptualizing the radio spectrum as a two-dimensional resource, as shown in :numref:`Figure %s <fig-sched-grid>`.
+The use of OFDMA naturally leads to conceptualizing the radio spectrum as a 2-D resource, as shown in :numref:`Figure %s <fig-sched-grid>`.
-The minimal schedulable unit, called a *Resource Element (RE)*, corresponds to a 15kHz-wide band around one subcarrier frequency and the time it takes to transmit one OFDMA symbol.
+The minimal schedulable unit, called a *Resource Element (RE)*, corresponds to a 15-kHz band around one subcarrier frequency and the time it takes to transmit one OFDMA symbol.
 The number of bits that can be encoded in each symbol depends on the modulation rate, so for example using *Quadrature Amplitude Modulation (QAM)*, 16-QAM yields 4 bits per